-Autonomous Vehicles are changing the shapes of transportation, by utilizing cutting-edge artificial intelligence, machine learning, computer vision, and sensor technologies.
-One of the biggest challenges for autonomous driving is to identify their location, according to environment, and navigate through roads in real time safely.
-This is where Simultaneous Localization and Mapping helps, known as "SLAM in Autonomous vehicles".
+Autonomous Vehicle are changing the shape of transportation by utilising cutting-edge artificial intelligence, machine learning, computer vision, and sensor technologies.
+One of the biggest challenges for autonomous driving is to identify their location according to the environment and navigate through roads in real time safely.
+This is where simultaneous localisation and mapping helps, also known as "SLAM in autonomous vehicles".

-Modern technologies are increasingly important as vehicles moves towards higher autonomous driving levels depending on accurate understanding of the environment, where a vehicle needs to continuously observe nearby vehicles, pedestrians, cyclists, road signs, and traffic situations.
-This is the reason that simultaneous localization and mapping technologies for autonomous vehicles are essential components of intelligent transportation systems.
+Modern technologies are increasingly important as vehicles move towards higher autonomous driving levels depending on accurate understanding of the environment, where a vehicle needs to continuously observe nearby vehicles, pedestrians, cyclists, road signs, and traffic situations.
+This is the reason that simultaneous localisation and mapping technologies for autonomous vehicles are essential components of intelligent transportation systems.

-If you have already know or read TechyEV's previous articles about autonomous vehicle perception, AI-power, or LiDAR sensor, then you can relate that SLAM acts as the core connection between perception, mapping and navigation.
+If you already know or have read TechyEV's previous articles about autonomous vehicle perception, AI power, or LiDAR sensors, then you can relate that SLAM acts as the core connection between perception, mapping and navigation.

 In this detailed explanation, you will get to learn about: